solidjs/solid-docs-legacy/langs/en/guides/server.md

 };
 ```

-When hydrating from the document inserting assets that aren't available in the client run also can mess things up when not under the `<head>` tag.
+When hydrating from the document, inserting assets that aren't available in the client run can also mess things up when not under the `<head>` tag.
 Solid provides a `<NoHydration>` component whose children will work as normal on the server, but not hydrate in the browser.

 ```jsx
 <NoHydration>